chrisburtner/Differential-Expression-Analysis/README.md

 Replace `$paired_forward` with the trimmed paired R1 reads and `$paired_reverse` with the trimmed paired R2 reads for each sample.
 `$sam_name` refers to the output name of the alignment file, this file will be in the SAM format (https://samtools.github.io/hts-specs/SAMv1.pdf)

-### 4. Counting reads in features with htseq-count
+### 4. Counting reads in features with htseq-count:
 ```
 htseq-count [options] <alignment_files> <gff_file>